-I have a whole chapter dedicated to budgeting, but wanted to share some of the key messages to help those who have been massaging me over the past 24 hours.
+I have a whole chapter dedicated to budgeting, but wanted to share some of the key messages to help those who regularly message me asking for more info on budgeting.

 Budgeting is the core of money management